 If the Optimizer knows that the objective has smooth nonlinear dependence on some or all of the decision variables, it can use much faster gradient-based algorithms than in the general case that allows discontinuous functions.
-You can provide this information using these two optional parameters to nlpDefine().
+You can provide this information using these two optional parameters to NIpDefine().

 '''

-objN1: Optional Text[Vars]
+objNl: Optional Text[Vars]

-lhsN1: Optional Text[Vars, Constraints]
+lhsNl: Optional Text[Vars, Constraints]

 '''